 “I understand why he [Alex Ferguson] is a bit emotional.
 He has some top players in the world and they should be doing a lot better than that… You would be sad if your team gets as clearly dominated by opponents who have been built on 10% of the budget.” [on beating Manchester United in the UEFA Champions League]

 This stood out as an impressive achievement.
 Few Portuguese sides have won the most prestigious European competitions, and this made him one of the top management targets.
-Following this triumph, he was tempted to English Premier League Chelsea, who, under Roman Abramovich, had unprecedented funding on the transfer market.
+Following this triumph, he was tempted to join English Premier League Chelsea, who, under Roman Abramovich, had unprecedented funding on the transfer market.
 Mourinho became the highest paid manager, earning a salary of over £5 million a year.
-He took Chelsea to two league titles in 2005 and 2006, though the European champions league remained elusive.
+He took Chelsea to two league titles in 2005 and 2006, though the European Champions League remained elusive.

 He moved to Inter Milan in 2008.
-In 2010, he led Inter to a unique treble, winning Serie A, the Italian cup and the UEFA champions league.
-Like in England he had a tempestuous relationship with referees and other managers.
+In 2010, he led Inter to a unique treble, winning Serie A, the Italian Cup and the UEFA champions league.
+As in England, he had a tempestuous relationship with referees and other managers.